tibbsm/tabs-to-text/README.md

 # Tabs to text

 Chrome extension to copy all open tab info to your clipboard.
-Uses manifest v3.
+Uses Chrome extension manifest v3.

 ## TODOs